 Direct Sowing: Autumn.

-- Once seed has germinated, young plants grow quickly but it takes some time to establish a taproot of sufficient size to harvest.
+- Once the seed has germinated, young plants grow quickly but it takes some time to establish a taproot of sufficient size to harvest.

-Medical Disclaimer
+Disclaimer

-Information is for educational and informational purposes only and may not be construed as medical advice.
+All medicinal information on this website is for educational and informational purposes only and may not be construed as medical advice.
 The information is not intended to replace medical advice or treatment offered by healthcare professionals.